-The national curriculum for mathematics aims to ensure that all pupils:
+The national curriculum for mathematics aims to ensure that all learners:

-Become fluent in the fundamentals of mathematics, including through varied and frequent practice with increasingly complex problems over time, so that pupils develop conceptual understanding and the ability to recall and apply knowledge rapidly and accurately.
+Become fluent in the fundamentals of mathematics, including through varied and frequent practice with increasingly complex problems over time, so that learners develop conceptual understanding and the ability to recall and apply knowledge rapidly and accurately.

 Reason mathematically by following a line of enquiry, conjecturing relationships and generalisations, and developing an argument, justification or proof using mathematical language.

 Can solve problems by applying their mathematics to a variety of routine and non-routine problems with increasing sophistication, including breaking down problems into a series of simpler steps and persevering in seeking solutions.

 “To teach mathematics for mastery is to teach with the highest expectations for every learner, so that their understanding is deepened, with the aim that they will be able to solve non-standard problems in unfamiliar contexts.
 (Maths Mastery.org)

 To continue to develop learner’s knowledge, skills and understanding in mathematics.
 To ensure learners follow an appropriate Pathway, set using KS2 results.
 To actively encourage mathematical risk-taking and creativity; challenging Learners to become independent and confident Mathematicians in the real world.

-To inspire Learners to gain accredited courses: Unit Awards, Entry Level Maths, Functional Skills Maths or GCSE Foundation Maths.
+To inspire learners to gain accredited courses: Unit Awards, Entry Level Maths, Functional Skills Maths or GCSE Foundation Maths.